 What is a Porpoise?

-There are a total of six porpoise species, far fewer than dolphins.
+There are a total of six species of porpoise, far fewer than dolphins.
 They are, according to an article published in 1995 in Molecular Phylogenetics and Evolution:

 - Harbor porpoise (Phocoena phocoena)

 - Burmeister’s porpoise (Phocoena spinipinnis)

 When one knows what to look for, it’s quite easy to tell a dolphin and a porpoise apart.
 A porpoise is more portly, or rounder than a dolphin is.
 They also have a triangular dorsal fin.
 Their moths are small, with teeth that look like spades.
 Often, researchers point to the dorsal fin are one of the main ways that the two can be distinguished.
 But, another is by the shape of their faces.
 Porpoises have rounder faces and a less prominent grin.
 Porpoises grow to around 5 to 6.6 feet (1.5 to 2 meters) and weigh 110 to 265 lbs.
 (50 to 120 kilograms), much smaller and lighter than the dolphin.
 Both mammals have blowholes.